+Tuition \$1,035.00 per credit hour

 Technology Fee

-Up to 4 credit hours \$25.00 per term
+Up to 4 credit hours

 5-8 credit hours \$50.00 per term

 9-12 credit hours \$100.00 per term

-Please see the sections earlier in this catalog for the FSC refund policy for graduate students as well as the policies on admission, matriculation, technology, and graduation fees.
+Please see the earlier sections of this catalog for the Florida Southern College refund policy for graduate students as well as the policies on admission, matriculation, technology, and graduation fees.
 The College does not permit auditing graduate courses.